pwinckles/card-game-rules/traditional/tarot/SlovenianTarok.md

 ## Play

-The **forehand** leads the first trick in contracts below Begger, and the **declarer** leads in all others.
+The **forehand** leads the first trick in contracts below Beggar, and the **declarer** leads in all others.
 Players must follow suit if able and must trump otherwise.
 If they are unable to do either, then they may play anything.
 Otherwise, standard trick-taking rules apply.

 The 21, the Fool, and the Pagat are played in this order to the same trick, then the Pagat wins the trick.
 This is known as the "Emperor Trick."